Skip to content

 Short answers, pulled from the story.

-What is the scattered disc and how does it differ from the Kuiper belt?
+What is the scattered disc in the Solar System?

-The Minor Planet Center classifies the trans-Neptunian object 90377 Sedna as a scattered-disc object, but its discoverer Michael E. Brown suggests it should be considered an inner Oort-cloud object.
-With a perihelion distance of 76 AU, it is too remote to be affected by the gravitational attraction of the outer planets.
+Sedna is officially classified as a scattered-disc object by the Minor Planet Center, but its discoverer Michael E. Brown argues it belongs to the inner Oort cloud.
+With a perihelion distance of 76 AU, Sedna is too remote to be influenced by Neptune's gravity, which many researchers consider the defining characteristic of scattered-disc membership.